 Plan, direct, or coordinate student instruction, administration, and services, as well as other research and educational activities, at postsecondary institutions, including universities, colleges, and junior and community colleges.

 What you can expect to experience while on the job

-Employment of postsecondary education administrators is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
-Growth is expected because of increasing student enrollment in colleges and universities.
+Employment of postsecondary education administrators is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
+Employment growth in the occupation is tied to student enrollments at colleges and universities.
 People will continue to seek postsecondary education to accomplish their career goals.
 As more people enter colleges and universities, more postsecondary education administrators will be needed to serve the needs of these additional students.
 Additional admissions officers will be needed to process students’ applications.
-More registrars will be needed to direct student registration for classes and ensure that they meet graduation requirements.
-More student affairs workers will be needed to make housing assignments and plan events for students.
+Registrars will be needed to direct student registration for classes and ensure that they meet graduation requirements.
+Student affairs workers will be needed to make housing assignments and plan events for students.
 Provosts and academic dean positions will be limited, since there is typically a set number of these positions per institution.
 Despite expected increases in enrollment, employment growth in public colleges and universities will depend on state and local government budgets.
 If there is a budget deficit, postsecondary institutions may lay off employees, including administrators.
 If there is a budget surplus, postsecondary institutions may hire more employees.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.